uqlibrary/technology-training/QGIS/mobile/QGIS_mobile.md

 For this tutorial, we are using a DEM sourced from **ELVIS** - Geoscience Australia's ELeVation Information System.

 * Go to http://www.ga.gov.au/elvis/
-* Search for "St Lucia" in the "Enter a Location" search box and select the first result
+* Search for "St Lucia" in the `Location Search` search box and select the first result
-* Click the first icon next to "Select area by:" to use the bounding box tool
+* Click `Order Data`
+* Choose "Draw" and "Box" and then click the `Draw` button
-* Click and drag on the map to draw a rectangle around your desired area
+* Click on the map to start drawing a rectangle around your desired area
+* Then click `Search`
 * The right panel will show you all the different datasets available in that area
-* We want the QLD Government 1 Metre DEM, click "show list"
+* We want the QLD Government 1 Metre DEM, click the down arrow on the right
-* As you hover over the different options, they will highlight a red box on the map, select all that overlap the area you're interested in
+* As you hover over the different options, they will highlight a red box on the map, select all that overlap the area you're interested in (note that there may be data from different years here)
-* When you have the data you want, click Download Selected Datasets
+* When you have the data you want, scroll to the bottom of the Order Data window
-* Enter your industry, email, tick the reCAPTCHA, and click "Start extract of datasets"
+* Select your industry, enter your email, tick the reCAPTCHA, and click the `Order Datasets` button
 * You should receive an email within 5 minutes, download the files from the link in the email, extract the folder to your project folder, and add them to your map.

 ### Aerial Imagery

-There are a few places you can aquire aerial photography, today we will look at two sources, on is freely available Government Data from **QImagery**, the other is accessible from NearMap using your UQ credentials.
+There are a few places you can aquire aerial photography, today we will look at two sources, one is freely available Government Data from **QImagery**, the other is accessible from NearMap using your UQ credentials.

 * Go to https://qimagery.information.qld.gov.au/
+* Read and tick the "I acknowledge I have read and agree to the Terms & Conditions" box, and click `Get Started`
-* Click the Search button, and search for "St Lucia" in the "Enter search term" search box and select the first result
+* Click the Search button, select 'locality, town or city' and search for "St Lucia" in the "Enter search term" search box and select the first result
-* It will zoom to your selected location then click the newly appeared "Search" button
+* It will zoom to your selected location then click the newly appeared `Search` button
 * From here you can select from a wide array of images of QLD over many years.
 * Click one of the drop-downs and hover over the options to see where those images are location.
 Preview the image by clicking View.
 * You can then download your desired images by clicking "Download" and selecting TIFF (georeferenced)
 * Move the TIFF file(s) to your project folder, and open them in QGIS

-If you want even higher resolution maps, there restricted options available.
-Your particular study area may have maps available such as the Sunshine Coast MyMaps service, or CSIRO's Norfolk Island Data Portal.
+If you want even higher resolution maps, there are restricted options available.
+Your particular study area may have maps available such as the [Sunshine Coast MyMaps](https://scrc.maps.arcgis.com/apps/webappviewer/index.html?id=48501cb9e7294555be5b08e35e949616) service, CSIRO's [Norfolk Island Data Portal](https://data.csiro.au/collection/csiro:43016) or other [CSIRO spatial products](https://data.csiro.au/collections/search/SQDEM/STsearch-by-keyword/).
+It's worth exploring to discover what various local council and government resources are available.
 As a UQ student, you also have access to very high resoltuion imagery from **NearMap**.
 You can even access an array of imagery going back in time.

 * Go to the [UQ NearMap Portal](https://admin.nearmap.com/invitation/domain-signup?token=q9WIbXMtna1iskb2meNGhKpCaQp3WTRbMhXpQVGWkKouKUeqzkpjNznC_Ogz5iKYiw0Ev7vym2Ykaj_W_V4dBbTzR6qUX2eTDsNHpBuR4XbU9vDRxQN_Rg==)
 * Enter your UQ Student (@student.uq.edu.au) or Staff (@uq.edu.au) email address, with the appropriate domain selected.
 Click "Invite me".
 * You should receive an email soon after, click the "Accept Invitation" button, and go through the account setup process.
 * Go to Login and enter your email address, click "Next" and enter your password.
-* From the welcome screen select "MapBrowser".
+* From the top left select `MapBrowser`.
-* Type "St Lucia, QLD" in the search box, and click "Go".
+* Type "St Lucia, QLD" in the search box, press enter
-* You can click the nodes up the top to look at different snapshots in time.
+* You can click the date down the bottom to look at different snapshots in time, and even compare maps side-by-side.
-* To save imagery from NearMap, simply click the "SavePhotoMaps" button on the left handside (it is a camera icon)
+* To save imagery from NearMap, simply click the "Exports" button on the left handside (it is an image icon)
-* From the popup that appears select "Define Area" (you must choose this for the image to be georeferenced)
+* From the menu that appears change the "Export type" to "Georeferenced image"
 * From "Projection" choose GDA2020 / MGA zone 56
-* You can increase and decrease the size of the bounding box by adjusting its corners, a smalle rbox means you can have a finer resolution, down to 0.075m.
-If we select all of St Lucia in one go, the highest resolution we can have is 0.597m.
+* You can increase and decrease the size of the bounding box by adjusting its corners, a smaller box means you can have a finer resolution, down to 0.075m.
+If we select all of UQ St Lucia in one go, the highest resolution we can have is 0.299m.
-* Tick the "Include georeference file" box
-* Click "Save"
+* Once you're happy with your selection click `Download Files`
 * Move the downloaded zip file to your project folder, and open them in QGIS

 ### Lot Plans

-You can access a wide variety of QLD Government Data, including Spatial Data such as lot plans and vegetation maps, from QLD Spatial
+You can access a wide variety of QLD Government Data, including Spatial Data such as lot plans and vegetation maps, from QLD Spatial.
 I will show you how to download the files, but the data is often quite large in size, so I have downloaded it beforehand, and trimmed the raw data down for you to download from cloudstor.

 * To access data from QLD Spatial go to https://qldspatial.information.qld.gov.au/
-* Search for "property boundaries and select the "property boundaries Queensland" option.
+* Search for "property boundaries" and select the "property boundaries Queensland" option.
 * You could download this file, however, as it is the property boundaries for all of QLD, so you can find the trimmed file for our workshop here: https://cloudstor.aarnet.edu.au/plus/s/Mg7M6xYbtNYw3dd
 * Move the downloaded zip file to your project folder, and open the shapefile in QGIS

 ### Queensland Globe

+Another way to access QSpatial Data is using the Queensland Globe portal.

 * To access data from Queensland Globe go to https://qldglobe.information.qld.gov.au
 * Accept the T&Cs.
-* Click **Search**, Select **Locality**, and search for the location you want an select it from the list.
+* Click **Search**, Select **Locality (Suburb) within a Local Government Area**, and search for the location you want and select it from the list.
-* Click **Layers**, click **Add Layers** here you can scroll through and filter different layer types
+* Click **Layers**, click **Add Layers +** here you can scroll through and filter different layer types
 * We want to tick the box next to `Planning Cadastre > Land Parcels > Land Parcel` (you may need to zoom in to see certain layers)
-* To export data click the Wrench Icon in the top right, and then click the Identify Marker icon
+* To export data click the Wrench Icon in the top right, and then click the Identify icon (i)
 * Use the triangular Identify Polygon tool to select and area of interest.
 Double click when you've finished selecting your area.
 * The Layers menu will now show your selection.
 You can download all, or sections, of your selection.
 * I will choose **Land Parcel** and then **Download** as a **shp** file.
+* Note: You may need to disable other layers for this to work correctly.
+I needed to turn off the **Transportation** layer to prevent roads from being included in my selection.

 ## Import our data